Permission for new flats and offices on a site in Hove may be withdrawn by planners.

 - A residential and employee travel plan, to include residential and employee travel packs, to be provided for all first occupiers of the residential development, and all employees of the office use

-Last year neighbours sent 47 letters opposing the plans, listing various concerns including overlooking, loss of light and the height of the building setting a precedent.
+Last year neighbours sent 47 letters objecting to the plans, listing various concerns including overlooking, loss of light and the height of the building setting a precedent.

 Councillors raised concerns at the time about the impact on transport and overlooking.

-At the time councillors voted six for and four against the scheme.
+At the time councillors voted six to four to approve the scheme.

 In a supporting statement commercial property adviser Fludes said that even though the area was not a prime office location, there was strong demand for quality offices in the city.

-Brighton and Hove City Council planning committee is discussing the project at its meeting at Hove Town Hall this afternoon (Wednesday 6 June).
+The council’s Planning Committee is due to discuss the project at its meeting at Hove Town Hall this afternoon (Wednesday 6 June).